Rob--W/firefox-android-backup-restore/README.md

 nc -l -s 127.0.0.1 -p 12101 > firefox-android-backup.tar.gz
 ```

+Open the Firefox app on your phone, and visit `about:blank` (any webpage works).
 Copy the contents of [`snippets_for_firefox_debugging.js`](snippets_for_firefox_debugging.js).
 Open `about:debugging`, scroll down to "Main Process" and click on Inspect.
 Switch to the Console, paste the code and run it.
 Then type and run: